codeheartdesign/codeheartdesign.com/content/index/schedule.md

     startDate: 2018-11-30T14:25
     to: "2:50pm"
     endDate: 2018-11-30T14:50
-    title: Break and shout outs
+    title: Break for coffee and gelato by [Thomas Walker Gelato](https://thomaswalker.com.au/)

   - from: "2:55pm"
     startDate: 2018-11-30T14:55